Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 **Boomerang**
 When you miss with a :weapon-prop-thrown: **Thrown** weapon attack using a weapon with :weapon-prop-light: **Light** property, the weapon returns to your grasp like a boomerang at the end of your turn, unless something prevents it from returning.
 You can catch and stow as many weapons as you threw in this way.

 ---

+### Trick Shots

+*General Feat (Prerequisite: Level 4+, Ranged weapon proficiency)*

+You gain the following benefits:

+**Ability Score Increase**
+Increase your Dexterity by 1, to a maximum of 20.

+**Return Fire**
+When a creature you can see hits or misses you with a ranged attack, you can take a Reaction and make one ranged weapon attack against that creature with ranged or thrown weapon that has the :weapon-prop-light: **Light** property.

+---